-Family: Eddie Money, ‘Two Tickets to Paradise’ singer, dies
+Eddie Money, ‘Two Tickets to Paradise’ singer, dies at 70

 A publicist for Eddie Money said the rock star has died after he recently announced he had stage 4 esophageal cancer.
 He was 70.

-Cindy Ronzoni provided a statement from the family saying Money died peacefully Friday morning in Los Angeles.
+Cindy Ronzoni provided a statement from the family and said Money died Friday morning in Los Angeles.

 The husky-voiced, blue collar performer was known for such hits as “Two Tickets to Paradise” and “Take Me Home Tonight.”
 In 1987, he received a best rock vocal Grammy nomination for “Take Me Home Tonight,” which featured a cameo from Ronnie Spector.